tapir-test/tapir-website/_docs/gettingstarted/Running_your_first_Tapir_Test_Case.md

 ## Setting up the Test Module

-The easiest way to get started with <i>tapir</i> is to use the corresponding Maven Archtetype.
+The easiest way to get started with <i>tapir</i> is to use the corresponding Maven Archetype.
 You can do this from the command-line or the Eclipse
 IDE:

 ### Commandline